mpareja/depget/README.md

 ## Referencing your private modules

-First, install depget and add it as a dependency.
+First, install depget either globally or as a dependency:

-    npm install --save depget
+    npm install -g depget

 Next, edit your packages.json file and add a `privateDependencies` hash.
 It tells depget the location of your private repositories and the dependencies you require from them: